Saul K. Padover: Early years and education

 Padover was born in Rozwadów, then in Austria-Hungary, but now in Poland.
 He emigrated to the United States in 1920.
 Padover earned a Bachelor of Arts degree from Wayne State University in Detroit, Michigan.
 He completed graduate coursework at Yale University in New Haven, Connecticut and received a Master of Arts and in 1932.
 He later received a Ph.D. from the University of Chicago.

 Civil Service

 Padover worked in the United States Department of Interior, as a political analyst for the Federal Communications Commission, and as an intelligence officer for the Office of Strategic Services.
 Padover supervised civilian members of the Psychological Warfare Division (PWD).
 His service was notable for his leaking the identity of U.S.-appointed mayor of Aachen Franz Oppenhoff; Heinrich Himmler subsequently ordered the assassination of Oppenhoff.

 Academia and writing career

-Padover wrote editorials for PM, a short-lived liberal newspaper.
+Padover wrote editorials for PM, a short-lived liberal newspaper published in New York City.

 In 1949, he joined the graduate faculty of The New School.
 He also directed the General Seminar, the New School's interdisciplinary seminar for faculty.